 Throughout the preceding verses, Paul demonstrated, by logical progression, that all humanity has sinned.
 He proves that we all fall short of God’s glory and that the consequence of our sin is death.
-Paul makes it very clear that the wages of sin for every sinner - Jew and Gentile alike is death - everlasting death - eternal separation from God.
+Paul makes it very clear that the wages of sin for every sinner, Jew and Gentile alike, is death - everlasting death - eternal separation from God.
 He shows that everyone is a sinner, and every sinner is alive to sin but is dead to God.
-Everyone is born a sinner; is dominated by sin and is estranged from the Lord.
-The unregenerate man is born in sin, He is a slave to sin, and remains separated from his Creator throughout his life – until and unless he is saved by grace through faith in Christ.
+Everyone is born a sinner, is dominated by sin, and is estranged from the Lord.
+The unregenerate man is born in sin, he is a slave to sin, and remains separated from his Creator throughout his life – until and unless he is saved by grace through faith in Christ.

 However, the man that is born from above is no longer a slave to sin.
 The regenerate man is no longer in bondage to the principle of sin that entraps all who are born into the fallen race of Adam.
 The man or woman who has been saved by grace through faith in Christ has been set free from slavery to sin and is returned into fellowship with God from the moment of salvation.

-Prior to salvation, a man is dead IN their sin... but after salvation he is dead TO sin.
-Before being saved a man is a slave to the power of sin, but after redemption, he is no longer a slave to sin because the power of sin has been broken in his life.
-As Christians, we are dead to sin and alive to Christ, and Paul encourages all believers to take this important truth to heart, and reckon it to be so - reckon yourselves to be dead to sin and reckon yourselves to be alive to God in Christ Jesus.
+Prior to salvation, a man is dead IN their sin... but after salvation, he is dead TO sin.
+Before being saved, a man is a slave to the power of sin, but after redemption, he is no longer a slave to sin because the power of sin has been broken in his life.
+As Christians, we are dead to sin and alive to Christ, and Paul encourages all believers to take this important truth to heart and reckon it to be so: "Reckon yourselves to be dead to sin and reckon yourselves to be alive to God in Christ Jesus."

 This instruction from Paul is based on the faithful, unchanging, and unalterable Word of God.
-It is not a fingers-crossed type of reckoning or a curious fancy that Paul is suggesting that we cling hold to, but facts – facts based on God’s word.
-It is by faith in Christ that we have been saved and it is also by faith in Christ that we have been liberated from the power of sin.
+It is not a fingers-crossed type of reckoning or a curious fancy that Paul is suggesting that we cling hold to, but facts – facts based on God’s Word.
+It is by faith in Christ that we have been saved, and it is also by faith in Christ that we have been liberated from the power of sin.
 Therefore, Paul urges us to keep sin in the place of death and not to allow sin to reign in our mortal bodies, since we have been freed from its power.

-Because we are saved by grace through faith and positioned in Christ, we are instructed...
-"Therefore do not let sin reign in your mortal body so that you obey its lusts."
+Because we are saved by grace through faith and positioned in Christ, we are instructed: "Therefore do not let sin reign in your mortal body so that you obey its lusts."
 We are not to permit sin to have any influence over our lives.
 We are not to give sin a foothold in our life.
 How do we reckon ourselves to be dead indeed unto sin?
-Well. we are not to place ourselves back under subjection to the power of sin, because in Christ we are dead to sin, having been released from its power and dominion over us.
+Well, we are not to place ourselves back under subjection to the power of sin, because in Christ we are dead to sin having been released from its power and dominion over us.
 But how is this done?

 We are not instructed to crucify our old sin nature.
 Rather, we are to reckon that sin in our life it already dead.
-Christ took the punishment for our sin when He died on the cross in our place, which means that the price of sin has already been paid and we must reckon this to be true...we by not to permit sin to have any sway in our life.
+Christ took the punishment for our sin when He died on the Cross in our place which means that the price of sin has already been paid, and we must reckon this to be true by not permitting sin to have any sway in our life.

-BY grace through faith in Christ 'old man' is dead and we have a new life within - our old life is dead and we have the life of Christ.
+BY grace through faith in Christ, 'old man' is dead and we have a new life within - our old life is dead and we have the life of Christ.
 Our old sin nature has been crucified in Christ which has set us free from the penalty of sin and its power over us, Let us, from this day forward, reckon on the truth that we have been legally set free from sin because Christ paid the full price for our sin and we are no longer under its condemnation.